-Transportation, SCSS is also working with the DFO to map culverts in the area that are in need of replacement (S. Samples, Report Survey, 2023).
+Transportation, SCSS is also working with the DFO to map culverts in the area that need replacement (S. Samples, Report Survey, 2023).

 Bowen Island Fish and Wildlife Club

 Bowen Island is home to the Bowen Island Fish and Wildlife Club, a volunteer organization that is dedicated to the conservation and enhancement of fish populations on the island, with a strong focus on restoring local salmon populations.